New Rooms

 If you don’t communicate with your team, you won’t know who’s solved a puzzle, who’s found a key, or who’s looked through a pile of papers already.
 Someone else might spend a few minutes doing the same thing another team member just did, and that’s just wasting time.

-A good strategy is to have team members yell out what they’re doing and what they’ve found.
-Then, everyone hears it at once.
+A good strategy is to have team members yell out what they’re doing and what they’ve found, so that way everyone hears it at once.

-What Shouldn’t My Family Do to Win the Escape Room?
+What Shouldn’t My Family Do to Beat an Escape Room?

 1. Be Afraid to Ask for Help from the Gamemaster